-9th Circuit Decision Shines a Spotlight on ‘Prohibited Transaction’ Definition
+9th Circuit Decision Highlights ‘Prohibited Transaction’ Definition

 The 9th Circuit Court of Appeals reversed a lower court’s summary judgment decision in favor of AT&T in the case Bugielski v.
 AT&T. The decision is contrary to two other circuit court decisions and could significantly expand what is considered a prohibited transaction as it relates to defined contribution retirement plans.
 The discrepancy with the other courts could also pave the way to the U.S. Supreme Court.